junxit/us-congress-bills-115/metadata.md

 - 2018-07-19 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 229 - 180, 2 Present (Roll no. 363).(text: CR H6563)
 - 2018-07-19 — Rule provides for consideration of H. Con.
 Res.
 119 with 1 hour of general debate.
 Measure will be considered read.
 Bill is closed to amendments.
 - 2018-07-19 — The previous question was ordered pursuant to the rule.
+- 2018-07-23 — Received in the Senate and referred to the Committee on Finance.